Sushant death case: NCB files criminal case against Rhea, others | Headlines

 Sushant death case: NCB files criminal case against Rhea, others

+Rhea has been questioned by the ED about these suspect drug deal messages deleted from her phone and her statement on these allegations has been recorded by it under the Prevention of Money Laundering Act (PMLA), officials said.
+It is understood that the "deleted WhatsApp messages" pertain to Rhea purportedly talking to her friends and some of Rajput's domestic helpers about certain banned narcotics.

-Her lawyer Satish Manehsinde had vehemently denied the allegations made against the 28-year-old actor.
+The NCB, they said, will probe the possible "source, trade, consumption and handling" of these banned drugs and their possible links to Rajput as well as his death, they said.
+Rhea's lawyer Satish Manehsinde had vehemently denied the drug link allegations made against the 28-year-old actor on Tuesday.
 "Rhea has never consumed drugs in her life ever.
 She is ready for a blood test," Maneshinde had said.

-She is the prime accused in this case and has stated in her petition before the Supreme Court that she was in a live-in relationship with the actor.
-The ED had shared these alleged drug links with the CBI too.
+The actor is the prime accused in this case and has stated in her petition before the Supreme Court that she was in a live-in relationship with Rajput.
+The ED had shared these alleged narcotics related chats with the CBI too that is probing Rajput's death.

 ALSO READ